top of page

 ZIGGY HARRIS

-In April of 2024, Ziggy performed the world premiere of Canadian composer Sylvie Rickard’s song cycle Answering The Call, alongside guitarist Razvan Bezna and clarinetist Peter Perez Rojas.
+In April of 2024, Ziggy performed the world premiere of Canadian composer Sylvie Rickard’s song cycle Answering The Call, which was set for baritone, guitar and clarinet, and reworked by guitarist Dr. Razvan Bezna.

-A graduate of the Sydney Conservatorium Of Music, Ziggy earned his Bachelor of Music (Voice) studying with baritone Dr. Simon Lobelson, having been awarded the Pete Davidson and Patricia Long Scholarships.
+A graduate of the Sydney Conservatorium Of Music, Ziggy earned his Bachelor of Music (Voice) with Distinction, studying with baritone Dr. Simon Lobelson, having been awarded the Pete Davidson and Patricia Long Scholarships.

 Join Ziggy's Mailing List